Skip to main content

 # hjkl or arrow keys — move around

-# Shift+F — frequency table on current column
+# Shift+F — frequency table on current column (try on 'department')

 # q — return to source sheet